vifino/pam_lua/README.md

   - Set an environment variable in the PAM env.
 If value is not given, `key` will be deleted instead of set.

 Make sure to return a return code, like `pam.ret.success` or `pam.ret.perm_denied`.

+If you do not plan to do anything in a specific PAM hook, return `pam.ret.ignore`.

 ## License
 MIT